 For simplistic flower petal shapes and a patient hand, cutting with scissors and using printable PDF files is a great way to get started with easily making paper flowers.
 Even though I always use a cutting machine, it is necessary to have a good pair of craft scissors in your workspace at all times.

-Maybe you are someone like me who really loves this paper flower thing then you are definitely going to want to invest in a cutting machine!
+Maybe you are someone like me who really loves this paper flower thing then you are definitely going to want to invest in a cutting machine – this is a must-have on my paper flower supplies list!
 I personally use and HIGHLY recommend Cricut machines.
 Not only can the machine help you make stunning paper blooms, but it opens up a new world of craft possibilities!

 If you aren’t sure which machine is a good fit for you I can help with that too.
 Get a full comparison of the Explore and Maker machines here!